maxeler/NetworkingCodeExamples/PacketProcessing/HeaderInserter/README.md

 H H H H H H H H
 - - - - - H H H
 ```

+The data for the header will come from the CPU and accessed via Mapped Memories.

 The combined, new packet is of length 28+19=47 bytes: